apache/maven-site/content/markdown/repositories/metadata.md

 under the License.
 -->

-Repositories contain metadata files as well, that enables several "discovery" and "resolution"-like operations for Maven.
+Repositories contain metadata (aka "repository metadata") files as well, that enables several "discovery" and "resolution"-like operations for Maven.
 These metadata files are **not** Artifacts, and hence, are not addressable by Maven users.
 They are instead transparently operated and handled by Maven itself in automatic manner.
 These files are XML files named as `maven-metadata.xml` (are deployed with checksums just like artifacts are).